MikeTarkington/passion-project/README.md

 ## A Personal Project

-I started working on digiciti back in 2011 while I was studying political science and realized how much our antiquated political processes could be improved by use of ubiquitous technological advances.
+I started working on DigiCiti back in 2011 while I was studying political science and realized how much our antiquated political processes could be improved by use of ubiquitous technological advances.
 When I started the project I was not able to program web or mobile applications but I managed to create some mock-up prototypes that were semi functional.
-As of July 2017 I have completed a coding bootcamp program and started developing digiciti.org as a side project.
+As of July 2017 I completed a coding bootcamp program and started developing digiciti.org as a side project.

 ## Project Summary